 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

 4.9.10 On-Line Revocation Checking Requirements

-Relying Parties must confirm revocation status information of a certificate on which he/she/it wishes to rely.
+Relying Parties must confirm revocation status information of a certificate on which he/she/it wishes to rely, as per 4.9.6

 For the status of Subscriber Certificates: